 State Library's arts and design collections contain materials relating to the world history of art from pre-history to the present day.
 Collection strengths include 19th and 20th century Western art, Australian art, artists’ books, book arts and the Asia Pacific Design Library.

-Queensland, national and international newspapers, newspapers online, and the Tim Fairfax Newspaper Reading Room available through State Library.
+Queensland newspapers, newspapers online, and the Tim Fairfax Newspaper Reading Room available through State Library.

 State Library includes experts in ensuring the long term preservation of all kinds of books, ephemera, art works, documents, sheet music, films, audiovisual materials and photographs.
 They offer concise, free advice to organisations and the public on preservation and conservation issues.